An Overview of Lateral Recess Stenosis

 The lateral recess can be compressed by a disc herniation or spur from the disc endplate in the front, a facet spur from behind, a ganglion cyst off a degenerative facet and from a translation of one vertebra on the other as in a degenerative spondylolisthesis.

-The symptoms are of positional nerve pain (leg pain).
+The symptoms of lateral recess stenosis are of positional nerve pain (leg pain).
 Unlike a disc herniation (which causes leg pain with sitting that improves with standing) or foraminal stenosis (which causes leg pain with standing that is relieved by sitting), lateral recess stenosis can cause leg pain in any position.
 The patient sometimes has to contort like an acrobat to try and gain some relief of the leg pain.

 The reason for this contortion is that the lateral recess changes in volume with spinal position.
 Bending backwards (extension) causes the area to narrow and the nerve root can become pinched.
 Bending forward can stretch the root over a spur or herniation in front, which also can compress the root.